 Popular Blackjack Variations

-As a result of the rule changes, a huge number of variations of the standard game have been developed over the past few decades.
-Some of these versions exist only as online games and others can be found in both online and land-based casinos.
-When choosing a variation, players should take all rules into account and determine whether the odds are good or not.
-Below, we have listed some of the most popular blackjack variations, along with their specific rules and house edge.
+Due to various rule changes, a wide range of blackjack variations has emerged over the past few decades.
+Some of these versions exist only as online games, while others are available in both online and land-based casinos.
+When choosing a variation, players should consider every rule and determine whether the odds are favorable.
+Below, we’ve listed some of the most popular blackjack variations, together with their specific rules and house edge.

 Atlantic City Blackjack

-Atlantic City Blackjack is a hole card game where the cards are dealt from an 8-deck shoe.
-Certain casinos also offer double-deck versions.
-Dealers are typically required to Stand on all 17s, soft or not, and would peek for blackjack if the upcard is an Ace or at the value of 10.
-The payout for blackjack is usually 3:2 but some casinos in Atlantic City pay only 6:5.
-Insurance is available, as well as Late Surrender, i.e. players can opt for Surrender after the dealer has already checked for blackjack.
+Atlantic City Blackjack is a hole-card game in which the cards are dealt from an 8-deck shoe.
+Some casinos also offer double-deck versions.
+Dealers must stand on all 17s, soft or hard, and they peek for blackjack whenever the upcard is an Ace or has a value of 10.
+The payout for blackjack is normally 3:2, although a few Atlantic City casinos pay only 6:5.
+Insurance is available, as is Late Surrender – players may surrender after the dealer has already checked for blackjack.

-Players are allowed to Split pairs up to three times per round, including two unlike 10-value cards.
-For example, a hand consisting of a Jack and a King is considered a pair and can be split.
-Aces, however, can be split only once and one card will be dealt to them.
-Following that, the player’s turn automatically ends.
-The rules for Doubling are also very liberal, allowing Doubling Down on any two cards – either at the start of a round or after a split.
+Players may split pairs up to three times per round, including dissimilar 10-value cards.
+For instance, a Jack and a King are treated as a pair and can be split.
+Aces, however, may be split only once, and only one card is dealt to each Ace; after that, the player’s turn automatically ends.
+The rules for doubling are also very liberal, permitting players to double down on any two cards, either at the start of the round or after a split.

-Last, but not least – all dealer ties are pushes, which means that in the event of a tie, players receive their money back.
-If it is a full-pay game, Atlantic City Blackjack is one of the variations with the highest expected returns.
-Under these rules, the house edge is only 0.35%, which is incredibly low and allows players to generate good winnings over time considering they use basic and composition-dependent strategy.
+Last but not least, all dealer ties are pushes, meaning that in the event of a tie, players get their stakes back.
+When offered as a full-pay game, Atlantic City Blackjack boasts one of the highest expected returns.
+Under these rules, the house edge is just 0.35%, which is incredibly low and enables players to achieve solid profits over time, provided they employ basic and composition-dependent strategy.

 Double Exposure

-Double Exposure Blackjack, also known as the Two card game or Face up 21, was invented in the late 1970s by the notable American game theorist and scientist Richard Arnold Epstein.
-The game is based on classic blackjack but includes one major improvement – the dealer shows both his cards instead of just one.
-While this is an obvious advantage to the players, it does not come without a price – there are several significant changes to the rules that increase the house edge to 0.70%.
+Double Exposure Blackjack, also known as the Two-Card Game or Face-Up 21, was invented in the late 1970s by American game theorist Richard Arnold Epstein.
+The game is based on classic blackjack but features one major twist: the dealer shows both of his cards instead of just one.
+Although this is a clear advantage for the player, it comes at a cost – several significant rule changes push the house edge up to about 0.70%.

-This variation uses 8 standard decks of cards and the dealer reveals his hand at the beginning of the round, which helps players determine the right course of action more easily.
-To maintain the balance of the game, however, the rules eliminate moves such as Surrender and Insurance altogether – these are simply unnecessary since players can see both of dealer’s cards.
-The dealer must Hit on Soft 17 – a rule change that favors the house rather than the players.
+This variation uses eight standard decks of cards, and the dealer reveals his hand at the start of each round, allowing players to choose their moves more easily.
+To preserve game balance, however, the rules remove options such as Surrender and Insurance entirely – because players can already see both of the dealer’s cards.
+In addition, the dealer must hit on soft 17, a rule that favors the house.

-Players are allowed to Hit, Stand, or Split a pair once per round.
-Cards of the same value but different denomination cannot be split.
-Doubling Down is available on the first two cards only – this option is not allowed after a split.
-One of the most important rules in this game is that the dealer wins all ties, except for a tied blackjack.
-Moreover, while the standard game pays 3:2 for blackjack, this variation pays even money for both a regular win or a blackjack.
+Players may Hit, Stand, or split a pair once per round.
+Cards of equal value but different denominations cannot be split.
+Doubling down is available only on the first two cards and is not permitted after a split.
+Perhaps the most critical rule is that the dealer wins all ties, except a tied blackjack.
+Furthermore, while the standard game pays 3:2 for blackjack, this variation pays even money for both a regular win and a blackjack.

 European Blackjack

-As suggested by its name, European Blackjack is predominantly played in casinos across Europe.
-This game differs from the traditional version of 21 in several aspects, most notably in its lack of a hole card.
-Unlike the Double Exposure variation of blackjack, however, the dealer here deals 2 cards to the player and draws only one for himself.
-He can pull a second card from the shoe only after players have made their moves.
+As its name suggests, European Blackjack is played mainly in casinos across Europe.
+The game differs from the traditional version of 21 in several ways, most notably in the absence of a hole card.
+Unlike the Double Exposure variant, however, the dealer deals two cards to the player and draws only one for himself.
+He pulls a second card from the shoe only after players have completed their actions.

-Many of the rules in European Blackjack may vary, depending on whether you play online or in a land-based casino but in most variations, six decks of cards are used.
-Some casinos offer a double-deck version, as well.
-The dealer must draw to 16 and Stand on all 17s.
-Players, on the other hand, can Split only once and Double on hard totals of 9, 10 or 11.
-Doubling on such hands is also possible after a split, with the exception of split Aces.
-Whenever players decide to Split a pair of Aces, only one card will be dealt to each of the two hands and no Hitting, Doubling or Resplitting is allowed.
+Many of the rules in European Blackjack vary depending on whether you play online or in a land-based casino, but in most versions, six decks of cards are used.
+Some casinos also offer a double-deck version.
+The dealer must draw to 16 and stand on all 17s.
+Players can split only once and may double on hard totals of 9, 10, or 11.
+Doubling after a split is also allowed, except on split Aces.
+When players split a pair of Aces, only one card is dealt to each hand, and no hitting, doubling, or resplitting is permitted.

 However, Surrender is not available.
-Players can take Insurance at exactly half the price of the original bet on a dealer Ace.
-If they win, they receive 2:1.
-The payouts in European Blackjack are standard – 3:2 for blackjack and 1:1 for a regular win.
-Under these rules, the game offers a house edge of 0.66%, although there are some versions with Early Surrender, which may offer slightly better odds.
+Players may take Insurance for exactly half of the original bet when the dealer shows an Ace; a successful Insurance wager pays 2:1.
+Payouts in European Blackjack are standard – 3:2 for blackjack and 1:1 for a regular win.
+Under these rules, the house edge is 0.66%, although some versions with Early Surrender offer slightly better odds.

 Pontoon

-The game is played with 8 standard decks and the player receives 2 face-up cards, while the dealer draws his two cards face-down.
-This variation of pontoon resembles blackjack in almost everything – the aim is to beat the dealer by collecting a higher total without going 21.
-The best hand in the game is an Ace a 10-value card but instead of blackjack, it is called pontoon.
-Pontoons after a Split count, too, and this hand pays 2:1.
-The next best hand is any 5-card hand that has not busted and it also pays 2:1.
-A regular win with a higher total than the dealer’s hand pays 1:1.
+The game is played with eight standard decks.
+The player receives two face-up cards, while the dealer takes two cards face-down.
+This form of Pontoon mirrors blackjack in almost every respect – the goal is to beat the dealer by achieving a higher total without exceeding 21.
+The best hand is an Ace with a 10-value card; instead of blackjack, it is called pontoon.
+Pontoons formed after a split still count and pay 2:1.
+The next-best hand is any five-card hand that has not busted, which also pays 2:1.
+A regular win with a higher total than the dealer pays 1:1.

-There are more differences, however, such as the rules for the actions allowed to the player.
-In this game, the player must Hit to 14 and Stand on totals of 15 or higher.
-Players can Split pairs and Double on any 2 to 4 cards but only once per hand.
-They can Double Down after Hitting and on a split hand but Resplitting is not allowed.
-The dealer, on the other hand, draws to 16 and Hits on soft 17 but must Stand on any 5-card hand.
-The dealer always wins ties and pontoon beats a score of 21.
-Surrender and Insurance are not available.
+Differences arise in the actions permitted to the player.
+In this game, the player must hit to 14 and stand on totals of 15 or higher.
+Players may split pairs and double on any two to four cards, but only once per hand.
+They may double down after hitting or on a split hand, yet resplitting is not allowed.
+The dealer draws to 16, hits on soft 17, and must stand on any five-card hand.
+The dealer wins all ties, and a pontoon beats a score of 21.
+Surrender and Insurance are unavailable.

-Due to the differences in the rules and the payouts, the basic strategy for this game would be different from the one for classic blackjack.
-Players should also know that the house edge of this variation is around 0.40%, depending on the number of decks in use.
+Because of these rule and payout differences, the basic strategy for Pontoon deviates from that of classic blackjack.
+Players should also be aware that the house edge of this variation is around 0.40%, depending on the number of decks in use.

 Spanish 21

-Spanish 21 is a blackjack-like game popular in the United States and is sometimes referred to as “pontoon”.
-Usually, this game is played with 6 or 8 decks of cards but instead of the standard French decks, it uses decks of 48 cards, also known as Spanish decks.
-All 10s are removed from such a pack, which changes the odds, strategy and house edge of the game.
-This variation favors the house since there are no 10s and it is harder for players to get blackjack.
+Spanish 21 is a blackjack-style game popular in the United States and is sometimes referred to as “Pontoon.”
+Typically, the game is played with six or eight decks of cards, but instead of standard 52-card French decks, it uses 48-card Spanish decks.
+All 10s are removed, which affects the odds, strategy, and house edge.
+Because there are no 10s, the game slightly favors the house and makes it harder for players to hit blackjack.

-Still, all other 10-value cards are included – Jacks, Queens, and Kings, and a natural pays 3:2.
-Additionally, players always win blackjack and 21 ties.
-Since this is a hole card game, the dealer can peek for blackjack when his first card is an Ace or a 10-value card.
-The dealer must Hit on soft 17, although in some versions of Spanish 21, the dealer is required to Stand on all 17s.
-The rules concerning player’s actions, however, are much more liberal.
+Nevertheless, all other 10-value cards – Jacks, Queens, and Kings – remain in the deck, and a natural pays 3:2.
+Players also win all blackjack and 21 ties.
+As a hole-card game, the dealer peeks for blackjack when his upcard is an Ace or a 10-value card.
+The dealer must hit on soft 17, although some versions require the dealer to stand on all 17s.
+The rules governing player actions are far more liberal than in standard blackjack.

-First of all, players are allowed to Double Down on any number of cards and redouble once during the hand, which is rarely found in blackjack games.
-Second, up to three Splits can be made, including of unlike 10-value cards and after a split.
-Players can also Hit, Double and Resplit Aces.
-Late Surrender is allowed, which means that players can Surrender at any time, including after they have Doubled on their bet.
-Along with the above-mentioned favorable rules, Spanish 21 offers several bonus payouts for totals of 21:
+To start, players may double down on any number of cards and may redouble once during the hand, a perk rarely seen in blackjack.
+They may also split up to three times, including dissimilar 10-value cards and after a split.
+Players can even hit, double, and resplit Aces.
+Late Surrender is available, allowing players to surrender at any point, even after doubling.
+In addition to these favorable rules, Spanish 21 offers several bonus payouts for hands totaling 21:

 - 5 Card 21 – 3:2